 The Guild of One-Name Studies say that the forename is most likely derived from a last name, a common practice.
 Based on the timeline above this is a distinct possibility.
 The summary timeline below emphasises the point.

-There are two main variations of the name, Ferberd and Fairbeard, and we can see that based on the mainly Berkshire records prior to 1700, it is actually Ferberd that appears first, so if Ferberd is derived from Fairbeard it happened much earlier than the evidence we have been able to find.
+There are two main variants of the name, Ferberd and Fairbeard, and we can see that based on the mainly Berkshire records prior to 1700, it is actually Ferberd that appears first, so if Ferberd is derived from Fairbeard it happened much earlier than the evidence we have been able to find.
 Fairbeard appears about 60 years later.

 The last name Fairbeard may have made a later appearance than Ferberd, but it exists to this day whereas Ferberd fell into disuse after 300 years in 1870.